jquery/learn.jquery.com/page/ajax/key-concepts.md

 ### GET vs. POST

-The two most common &ldquo;methods&rdquo; for sending a request to a server are GET and POST.
-It&rsquo;s important to understand the proper application of each.
+The two most common "methods" for sending a request to a server are GET and POST.
+It's important to understand the proper application of each.

-The GET method should be used for non-destructive operations &mdash; that is, operations where you are only &ldquo;getting&rdquo; data from the server, not changing data on the server.
+The GET method should be used for non-destructive operations — that is, operations where you are only "getting" data from the server, not changing data on the server.
 For example, a query to a search service might be a GET request.
 GET requests may be cached by the browser, which can lead to unpredictable behavior if you are not expecting it.
 GET requests generally send all of their data in a query string.

-The POST method should be used for destructive operations &mdash; that is, operations where you are changing data on the server.
+The POST method should be used for destructive operations — that is, operations where you are changing data on the server.
 For example, a user saving a blog post should be a POST request.
 POST requests are generally not cached by the browser; a query string can be part of the URL, but the data tends to be sent